Air filters against Covid-19 – comparison between A2P3 and HEPA

 The most common types of filters are the ones used in the field of ventilation, air-conditioning, construction and technological processes, mostly for commercial usage.
 Those filters belong to classes issued by the European Standards as Efficient Particulate Air (EPA), High Efficiency Particulate Air (HEPA) and Ultra Low Penetration Air (ULPA).

-To know more on filters, feel free to contact us here.
+To know more on filters, contact us here.

 As mentioned, A2P3 is the code for combination filter which includes protection from both gas and particles followed by high filtering efficiency of 99,95%.
-To clarify, the percentage represents the efficiency of capturing the most penetrating particle size (MPPS) mentioned earlier.
+This percentage represents the efficiency of capturing the most penetrating particle size (MPPS) mentioned earlier.

 Letters „A“ and „P“ represent a filter feature which means that it can be used in the presence of organic gases and vapours, dust and toxic particulates and solid or liquid aerosols, with a boiling point above 65 degrees.
 Additionally, Number 2 stands for filter group „Class 2 gas filter“ with medium filter capacity, whereas number 3 stands for „Class 3 particles filter“ with high efficiency.